 About Pearce Paul Creasman

-Dr. Pearce Paul Creasman is associate professor and curator in the Laboratory of Tree-Ring Research (with joint/affiliate appointments in the School of Anthropology, Department of Classics, Department of Religious Studies, and the Arid Lands GIDP), and director of the University of Arizona Egyptian Expedition.
-He is author or co-author of more than fifty scholarly articles and six edited volumes, including Pharaoh’s Land and Beyond: Ancient Egypt and Its Neighbors (Oxford University Press).
-He is actively involved in several initiatives to apply scientific methods to long-standing problems in Egyptology, using new data to improve the resolution of our collective knowledge in areas such as ancient climate change and chronology.
-Dr. Creasman’s research primarily focuses on understanding ancient human and environmental interactions, especially as it relates to the use and acquisition of natural resources, and to maritime life in Egypt.
+Dr. Pearce Paul Creasman is an archaeologist who specializes in ancient Egypt and Nubia (what is today Sudan), maritime archaeology, and study of the ancient environment.
+Dr. Creasman is an associate professor based in the Laboratory of Tree-Ring Research, with joint or affiliate appointments in the School of Anthropology, Departments of Classics, Religious Studies, and Arid Lands.
+He directs the activities of the University of Arizona Egyptian Expedition, and is author or co-author of 100 scholarly articles and six edited volumes, including Pharaoh’s Land and Beyond: Ancient Egypt and Its Neighbors (Oxford University Press 2017; edited with Prof. R.H.
+Wilkinson).
+Prof. Creasman’s research primarily focuses on understanding ancient human and environmental interactions, especially as it relates to the use and acquisition of natural resources, and to life along the Nile River and Red Sea.
+His current excavations are at the pyramids and royal necropolis of Nuri, Sudan: a UNESCO World Heritage Site that served as the cemetery for more than 60 pharaohs and Nubian kings and queens.

-Professor Creasman regularly serves on MA/MS and PhD committees and is the chair of the graduate certificate program in Egyptian archaeology.
+Professor Creasman is available to serve on MA/MS and PhD committees, and is the chair of the graduate certificate program in Egyptian archaeology.
 For more information, see: https://grad.arizona.edu/programs/programinfo/EGARCRTG

 Creasman, P.P. and R.H.
 Wilkinson (eds).
 2017.
 Pharaoh’s Land and Beyond: Ancient Egypt and Its Neighbors.
 Oxford: Oxford University Press.